bnomei/kirby-mongodb/README.md

 }
 ```

+> [!NOTE]
-> Note: You can also use the trait for user models.
+> You can also use the trait for user models.
 File models are patched automatically.

 ## Kirby's Content goes NoSQL